ac-custom-shaders-patch/ac-grass-gen/README.md

 Original Codemasters presentation about grass ([link](http://blog.codemasters.com/wp-content/uploads/2014/10/Rendering-Fields-of-Grass-using-DirectX11-in-GRID-Autosport.pdf)) had an example of their grass texture.
 I couldn’t find a good way to hand paint a texture like that, so I made a small generator for a similar looking grass.
-Everything is very primitive, but I believe it produces compatible result.
+Everything is very primitive, but I believe it produces compatible results.

 ![img](https://i.imgur.com/bxbXAVs.png)